 How to Stop Windshield Cracks From Spreading

 Stop windshield damage spreadThis is why windshield cracks or chips should never be directly in front of the driver.
-They can impair your clear vision of the road ahead, and police officers will happily cite you for this damage.
+They can impair your clear vision of the road ahead, and police officers will happily cite you for windshield damage.

-To avoid traffic tickets but also ensure you drive safely you should always repair or replace your windshield.
-Repairs will take less than 30 minutes on average for small cracks or chips and will ensure your windshield is safe to drive with.
+To avoid traffic tickets but also ensure you drive safely, you should always repair or replace your windshield.
+Repairs will take less than 30 minutes on average for small cracks or chips, and will ensure your windshield is safe to drive with.

 Keep dirt and water out